UST-QuAntiL/QuantME-UseCases/2023-closer/README.md

 To instantiate the workflow model, click on ``Start process`` on the top-right and select the workflow in the pop-up menu.
 Next, modify the input options according to your requirements and subsequently press ``Start``.
 If the quantum circuits shall be run on a quantum device or a simulated device noise model is used, valid IBMQ credentials giving access to the device must be provided.

 ![Camunda Start Process](./docs/camunda-startprocess.png)

 The UI displays a notification at the bottom-right that the workflow instance was successfully started.

 Afterwards, once more click on the home icon on the top-right and select ``Cockpit``.
 Click on the ``Running Process Instance``, then select the started workflow, and afterwards click on the workflow ID.
-Now the workflow's token flow, and the changing parameters can be observed.
+Now the workflow's token flow, and the changing variables can be observed.
 To see the current state of the workflow instance refresh the page.
 ![Camunda Start Process](./docs/camunda-wfoverview.png)